FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Paste the link to the game(s) and explain what is wrong about this user behavior.=Appears under the description box on the page for reporting a user (http://lichess.org/report).

 by %s=The %s is the username of the poster in the forum.
-This is used in the 'Last post' column (http://lichess.org/forum/general-chess-discussion).
+This is used in the "Last post" column (http://lichess.org/forum/general-chess-discussion).

 This topic is now closed.=This sentence appears in the forum when a topic is closed.